ardeora-cmu/Project5/README.md

 The user would like to see a list of files on the Hadoop distributed file system under /user/userID/input.

 Note again the use of "user" and not "usr". "user" is a reference to the directory in HDFS. "usr" is a reference to your local directory.
+You might use this command to view the input to a map reduce job that you plan to run.

 ```
 $hadoop dfs -ls /user/userID/input/

 ```

-An input file needs to be placed under HDFS.
+Suppose an input file needs to be placed under HDFS.
 This file will be used for subsequent map reduce processing.
-The HDFS file and directory are created.
-If they already exist, then this command will return an 'already exists' message.
+With this command, the HDFS file and directory are created.
+If they already exist on HDFS, then this command will return an 'already exists' message.

 ```
 $hadoop dfs -copyFromLocal /home/userID/input/1902.txt /user/userID/input/1902.txt